 - Statewide contract open to state agencies and public bodies

 - ESCO enters measurement and verification data into the Department of Energy’s eProjectBuilding software; data is made available to the end-user

 - Virginia Energy support is provided throughout the entire process

 Additionally, the VAEEC worked with Virginia Energy and our ESCO members to update the existing legislation during the 2022 General Assembly session.
-Once these bills are signed into law, EPC will be able to finance all roof repairs and full replacements, allowing public buildings to use EPC to become solar-ready.
+Energy Performance Contracts are now able to finance all roof repairs and full replacements, allowing public buildings to use EPC to become solar-ready.

 The VAEEC’s recommendation for performance contracting is to expand the state’s energy efficiency program for state and higher education facilities.
 Much like federal legislation requiring justification for inaction on performance contracting, state agencies and departments could be required to provide to the Governor’s office their rationale for not implementing energy performance contracts that guarantee savings and could lower the tax burden on the Commonwealth’s citizens.
 Even though Virginia has made significant progress with performance contracting in recent years, it remains a largely untapped source of cost savings.

 According to Trane, a leading energy performance contracting company in Virginia, they have been able to save their public-sector clients 20-40% on their energy bills through Energy Performance Contracts.
 These expenses are recovered through energy upgrades, at no additional cost to taxpayers, through work that pays for itself.
 Over the next 10-15 years, Trane estimates that there is more than $1B in untapped self-paying energy efficiency projects in public buildings still left to do in Virginia.